Nissan HR engine

-The HR is a family of straight-3 12-valve and straight-4 16-valve automobile engines with continuously variable valve timing, involving development by Nissan (Aichi Kikai) and/or Renault, and also Mercedes-Benz in the case of the H5Ht/M282.
+The HR is a family of straight-3 12-valve and straight-4 16-valve automobile petrol-only engines with continuously variable valve timing, involving development by Nissan and Renault, and also Mercedes-Benz in the case of the H5Ht/M282.
 The designation of H engine is used by Renault, and M28x by Mercedes-Benz, to classify the family.
 There are three basic specifications of engine involving variations in engine architecture, or all-new architecture, with 72.2 mm, 75.5 mm and 78 mm bore diameter.